-Dr Andreas Richter, LLM, is a partner and a member of the management board at P+P Pöllath + Partners.
+Dr Andreas Richter, LLM, is a partner at P+P Pöllath + Partners.
 He has outstanding experience in business and wealth succession, estate planning, legal and tax structuring of private wealth and family offices, corporate governance for family-owned businesses, expatriation taxation and charities, as well as in trust and foundation law.
 Some of Germany's leading family offices, family businesses and foundations, as well as their peers abroad, form the client base for Andreas's work as a legal and tax adviser.
-Clients in common law jurisdictions often engage Andreas due to his background in English law (BA Hons, Trinity College, Cambridge) and US law (LLM, Yale Law School).
+Clients in common law jurisdictions often engage Andreas owing to his background in English law (BA Hons, Trinity College, Cambridge) and US law (LLM, Yale Law School).
 He is listed in domestic and international rankings as one of the leading lawyers in his practice areas.
-Among others, Who's Who Legal: Private Client 2016 lists Andreas Richter as the only German lawyer among the 15 'Most Highly Regarded Individuals' worldwide.
+Among others, Who's Who Legal: Germany 2019 lists Andreas as one of the 'Most Highly Regarded Individuals' in the practice area 'Private Client'.

-Andreas is the managing director of the Berlin Tax Policy Forum, chairman of the executive board of the postgraduate programme 'Inheritance Law & Business Succession' at the University of Muenster/Westphalia and Academician of the International Academy of Estate and Trust Law.
+Andreas is the managing director of the Berlin Tax Policy Forum, chairman of the executive board of the postgraduate programme 'Inheritance Law & Business Succession' at the University of Muenster and is a member of the International Academy of Estate and Trust Law.
 He serves as a member on boards of family offices, foundations and family businesses and acts as executor.